theCocoonStudio/react-three-resize-helper/README.md

 const threeComponent = () => {
   const options = {breakpoints: [1], positions: [[0, 0, 0], [10, 10, 10]];}
   const ref = React.usRef();
-  const data = useResizeHelper(ref, camera, optoins);
+  useResizeHelper(ref, camera, optoins);
   return <myThreeComponent ref={ref} />;
 };
 ```

-The snippet above a max-aspect breakpoint like a css `max-width` breakpoint.
+The snippet above is a max-aspect breakpoint like a css `max-width` breakpoint.
 There are two ranges defined by it: aspects with a max width of 1, and aspects with width greater than one.
 At the former as range, the hook sets the 3D objects's position at `(0, 0, 0)`.
 At the latter range, the hook sets the object's position to `(10, 10, 10)`;

 Does this code look funny?
 Check out [`react-three-fiber`](https://github.com/pmndrs/react-three-fiber).